unl-pal/argv-transformer/README.md

  * filter - Filtering for relevant projects and files
  * jpf - Running JPF
  * logging - For simple logging
- * main - Transform a directory of suitable programs into compilable benchmarks
- * mainFull - Full framework: filter and download suitable GitHub projects, filter the projects for suitable files, transform those files and run SPF on the resulting benchmarks.
+ * full - Contains main for running with full framework, i.e. download, filter, transform, output
- * sourceAnalysis - Used to look for files and methods suitable for symbolic execution
+ * sourceAnalysis - Used to track files and methods suitable for symbolic execution
  * tests
  * transform - Transforming files into compilable benchmarks